Cigar (horse): Background

-Cigar was a dark bay colt with three white socks on his legs and a white star and stripe on his forehead.
+Cigar was a dark bay stallion with three white socks on his legs and a white star and stripe on his forehead.
 He was bred in Maryland by Allen Paulson and was foaled at Country Life Farm near Bel Air, Maryland.
 He was sired by Palace Music, who was a Group 1 winner in England and a Grade I winner in the United States on the turf.
 Cigar's success made Palace Music the leading sire in North America for 1995, but otherwise Palace Music was moderately successful with turf runners in Australia, New Zealand and Japan.
 Cigar's dam, Solar Slew, was by the 1977 Triple Crown winner, Seattle Slew.
 Cigar was a half-brother to Corridora Slew (ARG) by Corridor Key (USA), Mulca, and several other lesser performing horses.
 His second dam, Gold Sun, was a Group 1 winner in Argentina.

 Madeleine A. Paulson was the original owner of Cigar.
 In his 2003 book, Legacies of the Turf, noted race historian Edward L. Bowen wrote that according to Paulson family banter, she traded Cigar to husband Allen for the filly Eliza, the 1992 Breeders' Cup Juvenile Fillies winner and that year's Eclipse Award choice for American Champion Two-Year-Old Filly.

 Cigar was named after a navigational intersection for airplanes, not for the tobacco product.
 Owner Allen Paulson was a major figure in American aviation who had owned the Gulfstream Aerospace Corporation, which manufactured Gulfstream private business jets.
 He named many of his horses after the five-letter-long names given to intersections on aeronautical navigational charts.